ngjunsiang/laymansguide-src/season5/issue058/issue058.md

 This frees up the LSU, and if the LSU’s load is low enough we might even reduce robotpower and share one LSU between two teller counters, seeding android fears of restructuring and impending robot retrenchment … but let’s stop the analogy here for today.

-**Issue summary:** The CPU is comprised of different types of execution units.
+**Issue summary:** The CPU comprises different types of execution units.
 All the execution units can run at the same time, but they may execute instructions over different numbers of clock cycles.
 To minimise wait time, CPU instructions are carried out in an order that keeps the execution units busy as often as possible.

 Some very smart people might harangue me about micro-ops, or about decode buffers, etc. My only answer to all such concerns are: not necessary at this point.
 Maybe in a future issue, if it is the linchpin in some layman explanation.